Fighting Animal Cruelty

 What can you do?

-1. Find your Representative using this handy search tool from ASPCA: Find Elected Official
+- Find your Michigan Representatives and Senators by using this handy search tool from ASPCA: Find Elected Official